Ryochan7/alphagpo-docker/README.md

 # MyGPO: Dockerized
 This is a dockerized version of MyGPO, which powere GPodder.net.
 It is very incomplete and not currently suitable for production deploys but may be useful for development and some self-hosting scenarios.

+If you find this useful, please give it a star.
+If you find issues, please open an issue.

 # Usage

 * Start the app with `docker-compose up`.
 The app will be available at http://localhost:8000